elementor/elementor/README.md

 ## Changelog ##

+### 2.8.3 - 2020-01-01 ###
+* Tweak: Improved accessibility to "Go Pro" menu item ([#9021](https://github.com/elementor/elementor/issues/9021))
+* Tweak: Added new CLI command - User Connect
+* Tweak: Updated Recommended Icons tab in Toggle and Accordion widgets
+* Fix: Placement glitch when dragging a widget to a new section ([#9954](https://github.com/elementor/elementor/issues/9954))
+* Fix: Controls popover closes when picking a color in it
+* Fix: Dark mode style glitches in edge cases
+* Fix: Correct calculation of usage data
+* Fix: Pasting style of one Section to other changes the structure
+* Fix: Long text overflow issue in Divider widget
+* Fix: Scroll bars visible when not needed in Icon Library

 ### 2.8.2 - 2019-12-16 ###
 * Tweak: Improved hidden responsive elements visibility
 * Fix: Autoplay not working in Image Carousel widget ([#9872](https://github.com/elementor/elementor/issues/9872))